 Really Quick - What Is A Tachograph?

-Just so we're all on the same page, a tachograph is a device which legally must be fitted to many working vehicles, such as LGV's, buses, and vans weighing more than 3.5 tonnes.
-Tachographs measure and record a wide selection of data relating to the speed of the vehicle, how much work the driver is doing, and the type of work being performed.
+Just so we're all on the same page, a tachograph is a device which legally must be fitted to many working vehicles, such as HGV's, buses, and vans with a Maximum Authorised Mass greater than 3.5 tonnes.
+Tachographs measure and record a wide selection of data relating to the speed of the vehicle, the Driver's working hours, and the type of work being performed.

 Do Tradesmen Need A Tachograph?